-I am a social anthropologist with extensive fieldwork experience in the Scottish Hebrides, the eastern hills of Nepal, and more recently Japan.
-I've held research and teaching positions in England (Oxford and Durham) and now here at the University of Melbourne.
-I'm interested in identity, the study of trans-cultural communities of practice (from caring practices to sports and other embodied arts), mobility (migration, intermarriage, leisure/travel), death studies, and the anthropology of the senses.
+Tamara Kohn is a Professor of Anthropology with extensive fieldwork experience in the Scottish Hebrides, the eastern hills of Nepal, and more recently Japan.
+She has held research and teaching positions in England (Oxford and Durham) and Australia (the University of Melbourne).
+Her research focuses on identity and experience, the study of trans-cultural communities of practice (from caring practices to sports and other embodied arts), mobility (migration, intermarriage, leisure/travel), death studies, methods and ethics, and the anthropology of the senses.

 Australian Anthropological Society.